 Several ingredients in cinnamon may have positive effects on the heart.
 In a study on animals, cinnamaldehyde, for instance, reduced blood pressure.

 In a 2014 study, rats who underwent a long-term regimen of aerobic exercise and cinnamon had improved heart function than those who did not.
 We might therefore draw the conclusion that the benefits of cinnamon use includes the prevention of such cardiovascular disorders.

 Reduced instances of multiple sclerosis

 In one of the experiments, mice were administered a solution of cinnamon powder and water, and other tests were conducted.
 Cinnamon appears to be capable of reducing inflammation throughout the central nervous system, including the brain.

-Moreover, research has revealed that cinnamon may defend regulatory T cells, also known as "Tregs," which control immunological responses.
+Moreover, research has revealed that one of the benefits of cinnamon may be the ability to defend regulatory T cells, also known as "Tregs," which control immunological responses.
 Treg levels appear to be lower in those with multiple sclerosis than in those without the disease.
 Cinnamon therapy has been shown to stop the depletion of particular Treg proteins in animal experiments.

 Additionally, researchers discovered that giving cinnamon to the affected rats improved myelin levels.
 Multiple sclerosis is brought on by damage to the myelin sheath that surrounds nerve cells.

 Reducing the risk of cancer

 Uncontrolled cell development is a dangerous condition leading to cancer.
 For its possible role in the treatment and prevention of cancer, cinnamon has received extensive research.
 Overall, test-tube and animal research are the only sources of evidence supporting the notion that cinnamon extracts may be cancer-protective.